Song of Youth (novel): Theme

+The novel was the first PRC-novel to depict a female student's journey towards becoming a revolutionary.
+In telling this story, it addresses themes of femininity, romantic love, and marriage.

 Song of Youth portrays a series of intellectuals with distinctive images.
 The paths they take are varied due to their different class origins, different attitude toward life, and their diverse ideologies.
 The novel focuses on the "growth history" of modern Chinese "intellectuals".
 The protagonist, Lin Daojing, grows step by step from an intellectual to a communist fighter.
 The novel depicts the different stages of her transformation into a proletarian revolutionary fighter from the reality of her life.
 From the uncertainty and bitterness of being stuck by reality at the beginning, to begins to pursue her quest under the inspiration of Lu Jiachuan.
 Through the study of Marxism–Leninism and revolutionary exercises, she overcomes her weakness and hesitation, embarks on a revolutionary mileage.
 After heavy physical torture and severe test death, she finally grows into a proletarian pioneer fighter.

 Reception

 Song of Youth was well-received both domestically and overseas and it was repeatedly re-published with circulation exceeding 5 million copies.
 High-level Chinese leaders, including Zhou Enlai, Peng Zhen, Zhou Yang, and Mao Dun praised the book and the Communist Youth League called on young people to study it.
 Song of Youth was translated into about twenty different languages.
 The Communist Party of Japan and the Communist Party of Indonesia made the novel required reading for their memberships.
+Both the novel and its 1959 film adaptation remained popular after the Mao era.

 Adaptation

-In 1959, Song of Youth was adapted into a movie of the same name.
+In 1959, Song of Youth was adapted into a movie of the same name.'
+The film removes the romantic attraction with the leading male Communist character.

+A 2006 TV remake of the movie ran for 25 episodes.